JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - It is now required for the game to close and be open again after the first connection to a game.
 This will make sure all the randomizer options are correctly applied.
 - Chat will now display the color of an item fitting to its classification when receiving an item event message.
 (Progression, Useful, Trap)
 - Added "/clear" client command to clear chat messages.
+- Moved some items into progressive categories for some research that did not make sense.
+- Renamed progressive items categories for Serpulo campaign.
+- When selecting a campaign, any unselected campaign will now behave as vanilla.
-- Serpulo's logic has been improved with a "Military level" tracking the player's research that can be used to capture sectors to make sure the player has a minimum amount of tools.
+- "Military level tracking" option is now available.
+Serpulo and Erekir logic has been improved with a "Military level" tracking the player's research that can be used to capture sectors to make sure the player has a minimum amount of tools to capture sectors.
+You can opt out of this option if you would like to live dangerously.
-- "Randomize core units weapon" options now available.
+- "Randomize core units weapon" option is now available.
 Randomizing Erekir's unit will instead give a random ability to the core unit and make it vulnerable.
+- "Logistic distribution" option is now available.
+You can select "Randomize logistics", "Early logistics" and "Starter logistics".
+Logistics being junction,router and bridge for belt,duct and conduit.
 - Added Empty filler item "A fistful of nothing..." to the world to prevent generation failure if an item is taken out of the item pool.

 ## Setup guide.